Signet Jewelers unit pays $11 million fines to end U.S., New York probes

 James said Sterling pressured employees to enroll customers in store-branded credit cards by setting quotas, and tying performance reviews and pay to whether the quotas were met.

-She said Sterling also tricked consumers into providing personal information to enroll in what they thought were “rewards” or discount programs, only to use the information to submit credit card applications.
+She said the Akron, Ohio-based company also tricked consumers into providing personal information to enroll in what they thought were “rewards” or discount programs, only to use the information to submit credit card applications.

-Even when consumers wanted credit cards, Sterling misled some into thinking they were getting “no interest” financing plans, when in fact there were monthly financing fees, James added.
+Even when consumers wanted credit cards, Sterling misled some into thinking they were getting “no interest” financing, when in fact there were monthly financing fees, James added.

-“This settlement holds the company accountable for its misconduct and ensures that no more consumers are received,” James said.
+“This settlement holds the company accountable for its misconduct and ensures that no more consumers are deceived,” James said.

 Signet disclosed the investigations in December 2017.
 It will recognize an $11 million pre-tax charge for the settlement in the quarter ending Feb.
 2, 2019.

-Reporting by Jonathan Stempel in New York, Editing by Franklin Paul and Susan Thomas
+Reporting by Jonathan Stempel in New York, Editing by Susan Thomas and Phil Berlowitz